awwsssssssss/neonos/README.md

 # Neon V2.34 RTM
--  Bug Fix
+-  New Version Public
--  You Can Update
+-  New Kernel
--  New Console
+-  New UI
 # New Kernel Version
 # How install
 # This is simple for install